lambda826/My-Notebook/99 Interview/Behavior Interview.md

 Promotion Shopping Page.
 - First, the impact is pretty big.
 It's a customer facing project, which has a huge volumn of traffic.
 - Second, I led this project by building from scratch, there were a lot of ambuiguities.
 We don't know what exact requirements were.
 I worked with managers, and PE, utilized my previous fullstack experience finalizing the requirements.
 I led the high level design, broke down to modules and assigned pieces to individuals which they were interested in.
-- I dealt with lots of changing requirements from other teams, speficially more about the integrations asked from other teams, such as `Lightning Deal`, `Prime Promotion`.
+- Third, I dealt with lots of changing requirements from other teams, speficially more about the integrations asked from other teams, such as `Lightning Deal`, `Prime Promotion`.
+I overcame a lot of techinical difficulties, most were about architectures and performance.
+- I proactively devi

 ## Tell me about a time you failed or made a mistake